undergrad-partner-school

 Campus Life

 Not everything at California State University, Monterey Bay is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about social life at California State University, Monterey Bay.
+Check out some details about students' life at California State University, Monterey Bay.

 Student Organizations

-This number includes sororities and fraternities.
-For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
-Interested in media and communication?
+Sororities and fraternities are included in that number.
+For students with a talent for acting, there is a drama club.
+You have a passion for media and communication?
 California State University, Monterey Bay publishes its own newspaper and has its own radio station.

 Student Services

-California State University, Monterey Bay offers a number of services needed for a comfortable and secure life on campus.
+California State University, Monterey Bay has a number of services important for a comfortable and secure life on campus.

 24/7 emergency phone and alarm devices are available.
-The school's dormitory entrances are operated electronically.
+The dormitory entrances are electronically operated.
 There is a security patrol that operates 24 hours a day.
-The transport/escort service operates during late hours.
+The late-night transport/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of California State University, Monterey Bay.

-All in all, campus life at California State University, Monterey Bay is rich and vibrant and provides everything most students need.
+All in all, campus life at California State University, Monterey Bay is rich and vibrant and provides all you need for a comfortable stay.

 Career Services